surfinzap/typopo/README.md

 ## Roadmap
 These are few things Iʼm planning to do, help me figure out whatʼs important to you, give me [feedback](#Feedback)
 * include autocorrect for other common typos (examples & tips are more than welcome)
-* figure out primary distribution (JS lib, NPM package, InDesign plugin, GDocs plugin or else?)
+* figure out the primary distribution (JS lib, NPM package, InDesign plugin, GDocs plugin or else?)

 ## Feedback
 Iʼd love to hear:
 * how do you use or plan to use Typopo
-* what's missing
+* whatʼs missing
 * when you expect Typopo to behave differently; in such cases following example would help the most:
 	* your input: [provide your text example here]
 	* expected output: [show how you want your example to be corrected]